pysat/pysat/docs/tutorial/tutorial_orbit.rst

 Changes in universal time are also used to delineate orbits. pysat compares any gaps to the supplied orbital period, nominally assumed to be 97 minutes.
-As orbit periods aren't constant, a 100% success rate is not be guaranteed.
+As orbit periods aren't constant, a 100% success rate cannot be guaranteed.

 .. code:: python